 - Antibiotics: 18-20C$

-Average cost of fitness and entertainment in Canada
+8.The average cost of fitness and entertainment in Canada

 Canada offers a variety of entertainment sources for its people.
 This is a great destination for adventure and nature lovers.
 Sight-seeing, Hiking, Trekking and photography are very popular in Canada because of the beautiful landscape, nature and architectural wonders of Canada.
 Fees for each activity may vary from province to province.